-Only a couple of families live within the Citadel walls today and some old residences lie in ruins.
-However, a comprehensive restoration project is planned and in the meantime the cathedral square and the area around it remain perfectly intact.
+Only a couple of families live within the Citadel walls today.
 In the square you will find the magnificent baroque Cathedral of Gozo dedicated to Santa Marija, or more precisely the Assumption of the Virgin Mary; as well as the Law Courts and the Bishop’s Palace.

 Very close by are several fascinating small museums and a state of the art Visitors’ Centre: The Cathedral Museum, the Museum of Archaeology, the Folklore Museum, the Gozo Nature Museum, the Old Prison, the Old Gunpowder Magazine, the Grain Silos, the Battery and the World War II Shelter.
 For entrance tickets to the Visitors’ Centre and Heritage Malta museums, please book here.

 The Cittadella Project

 Over the last few years the Cittadella of Gozo has undergone a major revamp through two restoration and rehabilitation projects co-financed by the European Regional Development Fund (ERDF) under Operational Programme I of the Cohesion Policy 2007 – 2013 of the European Union.
 Both projects had the objective of consolidating, through restoration, this magnificent fortified town.
-The projects meant years of plan

-One of the projects centred around the consolidation and stabilisation of the rock outcrops beneath the fortifications and the restoration of the one kilometre of fortification walls forming the Cittadella.
+One of the projects ERDF 039 centred around the consolidation and stabilisation of the rock outcrops beneath the fortifications and the restoration of the one kilometre of fortification walls forming the Cittadella.

-The other project managed by the Ministry for Gozo, implemented a number of key actions proposed by the Master Plan for the Cittadella.
-The Master Plan was financed by the European Economic Area (EEA) Financial Mechanisms.
+The other project ERDF 246 managed by the Ministry for Gozo, implemented a number of key actions proposed by the Master Plan for the Cittadella.
 This project included the rehabilitation and conversion of two unused water reservoirs into a visitors’ centre, the restoration of facades of historic buildings, the rehabilitation of the ditch, the reconstruction of the paths, squares and streets within and leading to the Cittadella, the introduction of stair lifts and lifting platforms to increase accessibility, the installation of an energy efficient lighting system both on the outside and the inside of the Cittadella and the conversion of the present Folklore Museum into a Period House.